Alex Chalk: HM Solicitor General for England and Wales

-On 16 September 2021, Chalk was appointed as Solicitor General for England and Wales.
-After his appointment, he became a King's Counsel and was officially sworn in on 23 September 2021.
+On 16 September 2021, Chalk was appointed Her Majesty's Solicitor-General for England and Wales.
+After his appointment, he became a Queen's Counsel and was officially sworn in on 23 September 2021.

-As Solicitor General, Chalk has sought to ensure that criminals receive custodial sentences that appropriately reflect the nature of their crimes.
+As Solicitor General, Chalk sought to ensure that criminals receive custodial sentences that appropriately reflect the nature of their crimes.
 He has referred a significant number of cases to the Court of Appeal under the unduly lenient sentence scheme, securing enhanced sentences against more than 38 serious offenders in his first eight months in the role.
 On average, these offenders have been handed down an enhanced sentence that is 56 percent longer than the original sentence they received.
-These offenders include Milad Rouf, who threw acid in the face of a former partner, James Clarke, who murdered a 39-day old baby, and Christopher Appleby, who sexually abused three girls over a period of 15 years.
+These offenders include Milad Rouf, who threw acid in the face of a former partner, and Christopher Appleby, who sexually abused three girls over a period of 15 years.

 In January 2021, a man who had previously been given a suspended sentence having been asked to read improving books was sentenced to an immediate prison term after Chalk personally presented the case on behalf of the Government at the Court of Appeal.

 Ben John, aged 22, was in possession of tens of thousands of politically extreme and far-right documents and files, including white nationalist and anti-Semitic materials.
-He was also found to own a copy of ‘Anarchists Cookbook’, a widely available book containing instructions for the manufacture of explosives and rudimentary weapons.
+He was also found to own a copy of The Anarchist Cookbook, a widely available book containing instructions for the manufacture of explosives and rudimentary weapons.
 In August 2021, John was given a suspended sentence.
-Following Chalk's presentation in court, the Court of Appeal increased John's sentence to 2 years’ imprisonment with a 1 year licence period.
+Following Chalk's presentation in court, the Court of Appeal increased John's sentence to 2 years' imprisonment with a 1 year licence period.